 1. Tell us a little about yourself.

 I’m a 33 year old married man with two great kids, an amazing wife, and a 110 year old Victorian house that needs a lot of work.
 I live in Wisconsin, but grew up in Texas and still consider the Lone Star State home.
-Currently I’m the president of A Tailored Suit, an online custom clothier that allows you to conveniently design menswear and have it built to your exact measurements.
+Currently I’m the president of Real Men Real Style, an online custom clothier that allows you to conveniently design menswear and have it built to your exact measurements.
 Prior to founding A Tailored Suit I was as an Officer of Marines where I had the privilege of serving alongside some of the finest men and women in the US military.
 I graduated from Cornell College and later UT Austin, and have studied men’s style in London, Hong Kong, Bangkok, Austin, and LA.
 I’m always optimistic and believe laughter and a smile can solve many problems.

 2. Why did you decide to start your own business?